danielmiessler/fabric/README.md

 <br />

-## ⚠️ This project is currently pre-launch—with code, functionality, and documentation still being added.
-But any published patterns can be used in the meantime.⚠️

 ## Description

 Since the end of 2023 we've seen a massive number of different AI applications for accomplishing tasks.
 The problem is that it's not easy to integrate them with our lives.